khdc-me/classroom/data_analysis/01_citi-bikes_purchase_new_bikes/README.md

 # Citi Bikes Needs to Purchase New Bicycles
+## About Citi Bike
+According to the [Citi Bike web site](https://www.citibikenyc.com/), they are "the nation's largest bike share program."
+They have "10,000 bikes and 600 stations across Manhattan, Brooklyn, Queens and Jersey City."

+The Citi Bike organization provides [trip history data](https://www.citibikenyc.com/system-data) to the public.

+**About the Data:** Data for this program is from 2016 and From Citi Bike's [Index of bucket "tripdata"](https://s3.amazonaws.com/tripdata/index.html), MANUALLY downloaded all 2016 zip files, as site prohibits automated fetching.
+Each zip file contains a single csv file that, in turn, contains anywhere between ~1/2M amd 2M records.

 **Situation:** City Bikes would like to purchase 700 bicycles, primarily to service riders who are 50 years of age or older.
 The bicycles being considered for purchase are gender-specific (male/female).

 **Task:** Suggest the number of bicycles that Citi Bike should purchase for each gender.